loreanvictor/graphis/docs/md/design-guidelines.md

 # Design Guidelines

-Imagine designing your app icons with a pen.
+Imagine drawing and icon with a pen.
 You don't want to close up any loops, and you want to minimize the number of times you have to raise the pen from the paper.
 The resulting look and feel is what defines graphis icons.